aliuosio/mage2.docker/README.md

 ### Todos
 * make Webserver(Apache or Nginx) configurable in `install.sh` and `docker-entrypoint.sh`
 * connect to MariaDB using sockets
-* `SHOP_URI` in .env should change the domain and cookie name in magento 2 DB on `docker-compose up -d`
+* `SHOPURI` in .env should change the domain and cookie name in magento 2 DB on `docker-compose up -d`
 * rename config_blueprints to config and move config files to .docker/config
 * exchange install.sh with extra docker container for magento 2 installation
 * exchange sampledata.sh with extra docker container for magento 2 sampledata installation